jkotan/nexdatas.tools/doc/nxsfileinfo.rst

                         scientific metadata file
    -o OUTPUT, --output OUTPUT
-                        output scicat metadata file --proposal-as-proposal
+                        output scicat metadata file
+   -r RELPATH, --relative-path RELPATH
+                        relative path to the scan files --proposal-as-proposal
                         Store the DESY proposal as the SciCat proposal --h5py               use h5py module as a nexus reader